SarthakSri98/magnusfluxx/content/blogs/inspector-saab/launch-story.md

 ---
-title: "Building and Launching Inspector Saab: Making Web Editing Human"
+title: "🕵️‍♂️ Building and Launching Inspector Saab: Making Web Editing Human"
 description: "The journey of creating a Chrome extension that lets anyone edit any website using plain English-no code required."
 date: "2024-03-20"
 image: "/inspectorsaab.png"